Discover the perfect itinerary for 6 days in France.

 Explore the narrow streets of the Old Town, known as Vieux Nice, with its vibrant colors, charming architecture, and bustling markets.
 Indulge in the local cuisine at one of the many restaurants, savoring the flavors of Niçoise dishes like socca and pissaladière.

 Perched atop a picturesque hill, Castle Hill offers panoramic views of Nice and its stunning coastline.
-Take a leisurely stroll up the winding pathways and enjoy the breathtaking vistas of the azure sea and vibrant city below.
-Explore the lush gardens, ancient ruins, and charming waterfalls that adorn this historic site.
+Take a walk up the winding pathways and enjoy the breathtaking vistas of the azure sea and vibrant city below.

 Day 4 in France: Cannes